-Later on, I have been learning to appreciate the whole roast spectrum, from light to dark.
+Later on, I learned to appreciate the whole roast spectrum, from light to dark.
 Yet, as shocking as it was for me, I found out that oily beans aren’t good at all.
 I learned about it thanks to Matt Kellso’s insightful article.

-Coffee roasting is a delicate art that has advanced over the last few decades.
+Coffee roasting is a delicate art that has advanced over decades.
 With technical progress, roasting has become more sophisticated.
 Currently, thousands of boutique coffee roasters around the world offer top-quality coffee.

 One of the best things – and the easiest – I did to improve my coffee experience was to buy from local coffee roasters.
-Talking with them is as good as specialty training coffee to improve, albeit slowly, my coffee-related skills.
+Talking with them is as good as specialty coffee training.

-An interesting thing about medium and light roasts is that they tend to offer acidic, sweeter, and more complex aromatic profiles than dark ones.
+Interestingly, medium and light roasts tend to offer acidic, sweeter, and more complex aromatic profiles than dark ones.
 Furthermore, tasting them for the first time can be a bit shocking!